One Mitt sytem

 When you climb with a lot of people in winter the number one thing you notice is that the ones with lots of experience tend not to make a big fuss about their hands, while those with less - or those who just don’t learn from experience - do.
-Getting cold hands and hot aches isn’t nice, but if they’re not my hands than I don’t really care.
+Getting cold hands and hot aches isn’t nice, but if they’re not my hands then I don’t really care.
 What I hate is having to wait around while my partners winge on about their hands, wasting my time.
 To make matters worse they also tend to waste time messing around with their bloody gloves and mitts, dropping them, getting them tangled, swapping for dry pairs, things that make my hands cold with all the standing around.

-The one mitt system is really not a system at all, in fact it’s the absence of a system, and it’s what climbers around the world did until the introduction of fancy climbing gloves over the last two decades.
+The one mitt system is really not a system at all, in fact, it’s the absence of a system, and it’s what climbers around the world did until the introduction of fancy climbing gloves over the last two decades.

 The idea is simple; you use a big pair of mitts that will keep your hands warm in all conditions, and when it comes to doing anything fiddly you just whip them off, do the job, then whip them on again.
-To stop them being dropped you connect them to your sleeve with a length of bungee.
+To stop them from being dropped you connect them to your sleeve with a length of bungee.